quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part36_Summary.md

 - Earlier cues, if reliably preceding a cue that has acquired predictive value, shift the phasic dopamine response to the earlier cue, ceasing for the later cue.
 - After learning, if a predicted rewarding event is omitted, the dopamine neuron's response decreases below its baseline shortly after the expected time of the reward.

-These findings align closely with the TD errors produced by the semi-gradient-descent TD(\( \lambda \)) algorithm and provide strong support for the connection between reinforcement learning models and actual neurobiological processes. x??
+These findings align closely with the TD errors produced by the semi-gradient-descent TD($\lambda$) algorithm and provide strong support for the connection between reinforcement learning models and actual neurobiological processes. x??

 ---